Moon and Mars at the Horns of Taurus | 9th August

 Taurus is a fantastic constellation.
 The bright red star of Aldebaran marks the eye of the bull and a pair of horns extend out into space.
 Early in the morning on 9th August, there's a great opportunity to see which stars mark the tips of the horns of Taurus.
 The Moon...

-The Perseids Meteor Shower is better seen from northern Western Australia or the northern hemisphere.
-The radiant point, or the point in the sky where the meteors seem to come from, is very low on the horizon for southern WA which reduces the number of visible...
+The Perseids are better seen from northern Western Australia or the northern hemisphere, because the point in the sky from which meteors appear to come is very low on the horizon in southern WA

 Jupiter & Mercury Conjunction | 15th August